 |Deluxe||Economy features, plus unlimited websites, storage and subdomains||$4.99|

 |Ultimate||Deluxe features, plus double the processing power and memory, a free SSL certificate (for one term), and unlimited databases||$5.99|

 |Maximum||Ultimate features, plus double the processing power and memory, double the maximum site traffic, and a free SSL certificate for the full term||$12.99|

-The first and most basic of the hosting plans GoDaddy provides is shared hosting.
+The first and most basic hosting plans GoDaddy provides are shared hosting plans.
 It’s one of the most accessible plans from a hosting company you can find.
-Based on user reviews, we recommend it for things like personal sites and limited business sites, where we think it is the most suitable.
+We recommend it based on user reviews for things like personal sites and limited business sites, where we think it is the most suitable.

 The price of these hosting plans gives you a good indication of what you need to know about them: they’re cheap.
 And in the world of hosting, cheap means few resources.
 You’re not going to get fancy features like advanced SEO tools, dedicated customer support, super processing power, or an SSL certificate, but you have a place to host your site.
 For many people, that’s more than enough.

 Within the shared hosting category, you can find four pricing packages: Economy, Deluxe, Ultimate, and Maximum.
 Signing up for the Economy Plan costs $2.99 per month, whereas prices for the Maximum Plan will set you back $12.99.

 |Pricing plan||For traffic up to (visitors/month)||Number of websites||Storage||Price/month|

 If you want to build a WordPress website, Godaddy has packages explicitly tailored to hosting with WordPress.
 Like the shared hosting plans, you can pick between four levels, each of which has a different pricing plan.
 These include the Basic, Deluxe, Ultimate, and Pro 5+.
 The Basic plan prices start at $4.99/month, while the Pro 5+ plan is $24.99.